Updated: May 27, 2020

 PLEASE DON'T OPEN A SUPPORT TICKET ASKING FOR ESTIMATED DATES.
 Just bookmark this FAQ, which will give progress and estimated availability for Screenwriter compatible for MacOS 10.15 Catalina.
 Click here for a general FAQ about MacOS 10.15 Catalina.

-IF YOU HAVE ALREADY UPDATED TO CATALINA, please consider looking at this free, high-quality method to run Screenwriter (or Dramatica Story Expert) in a Mojave window right ON Catalina: https://techsupport.screenplay.com/hc/en-us/articles/360034975752
+IF YOU HAVE ALREADY UPDATED TO CATALINA, AND YOU NEED EVERY FEATURE OF SCREENWRITER 6.5 BEFORE THE BETA, please consider looking at the free, high-quality VirtualBox utility to run Screenwriter (or Dramatica Story Expert) in a Mojave window right ON Catalina: https://techsupport.screenplay.com/hc/en-us/articles/360034975752

 DETAILED ("long-winded") STATUS: